GLOBAL MARKETS-Shares fall on oil's five-year low; dollar slides

 * China inflation falls to 5-year low

-* Greek markets under pressure, record low Bund yield (Adds close of U.S. markets)
+* Greek markets under pressure, record low Bund yield (Adds oil settlement)

 By Sam Forgione

 Brent crude oil fell to $63.56 a barrel, the lowest since July 2009, on signs of oversupply and waning demand.
-U.S. and European markets were dragged lower by losses in energy, with all three major U.S. stock indexes falling more than 1.5 percent.
-The S&P energy index closed down over 3 percent as the worst-performing sector.
+U.S. and European markets were dragged lower by losses in energy, with all three major U.S. stock indexes plunging more than 1.5 percent.
+The S&P energy index was last off roughly 3 percent as the worst-performing sector.

 The drag on European energy shares sent the region’s broad FTSEurofirst 300 index into negative territory for a third straight session.

-Chinese shares rebounded on hopes for easing of monetary policy, after data showed inflation in the world’s second-biggest economy hit a five-year low last month.
-But losses in U.S. and European shares overshadowed gains in China.
+Chinese shares rebounded after data showed inflation in the world’s second-biggest economy hit a five-year low last month, kindling hopes for more monetary policy easing.
+The losses in U.S. and European shares overshadowed the gains, however.

 In Europe, Greek shares were among the top losers on mounting concerns over the country’s politics, down 1 percent, adding to Tuesday’s roughly 13 percent plunge.

-The dollar posted its biggest one-day loss against the yen since June 2013 on worries over Greece and the weakness in Chinese economic data.
-The greenback was last down 1.47 percent against the yen at 117.93 yen.
+The dollar was on track to post its biggest three-day loss against the yen in 1-1/2 years on worries over Greece and the weakness in Chinese economic data.
+The greenback was last down nearly 1.35 percent against the yen at 118.11 yen.
+The yen is viewed as a safe-haven currency during times when investors are more risk-averse or economic fundamentals are uncertain.

-The dollar has lost about 3 percent versus the yen the last three days after hitting a seven-year peak above 121 yen on Monday.

-U.S. government bond yields, which move inversely to prices, fell after strong demand at an auction of 10-year notes and on safe-haven bids.
-German government bond yields also fell to record lows on safe-haven demand.
+U.S. government bond yields, which move inversely to prices, fell after strong demand at an auction of 10-year notes and on safe-haven bids, while German government bond yields fell to record lows on safe-haven demand.
 U.S. 30-year yields hit 2.82 percent, their lowest since Oct.
 16.

-Gold dipped from seven-week highs on pressure from tumbling oil prices.
-U.S. gold futures for February delivery settled down $2.60, or 0.2 percent, at $1,231.80 an ounce.
-(Reporting by Sam Forgione; Additional reporting by Jamie McGeever and Sudip Kar-Gupta in London and Chuck Mikolajczak and Gertrude Chavez-Dreyfuss in New York; Editing by Dan Grebler)
+Gold dipped after touching seven-week highs on the pullback in equity markets and the dollar.
+Spot gold prices were last down 0.19 percent at $1,228.00 an ounce.

+Reporting by Sam Forgione; Additional reporting by Jamie McGeever and Sudip Kar-Gupta in London and Chuck Mikolajczak and Gertrude Chavez-Dreyfuss in New York; Editing by Dan Grebler